Product Page Optimization: A Guide to App Store A/B Testing

 Sukanya Sur

-Sukanya is a Content Marketing Specialist at AppTweak, creating intriguing content for app marketers.
-She delights in storytelling and is always game for an adventure.
+Sukanya is former Content Marketing Manager at AppTweak, creating intriguing content for app marketers.
+She possesses strong editing skills, delights in storytelling, and holds a deep appreciation for classic literature.